 - 8.5 oz red bean paste (8.5 oz = 240 g) (I used "Koshian" - fine paste)

 Gather all the ingredients.
 Cut a sheet of parchment paper into twelve (12) 2.5” x 2.5” (6 x 6 cm) sheets.

-- In a small saucepan, add water and brown sugar, and whisk to dissolve the sugar.
+In a small saucepan, add water and brown sugar.
+Whisk to dissolve the sugar over medium-low heat.

 - Transfer to a large bowl and set aside to cool.